adrhei123/Eassy-Browser-Game/README.md

 Instalation:
 ---------------------------------------------------------------------------------------------------------------------------------------
-1. Download the Source code zip and Extract it
+1. Download .zip and Extract it
 2. launch index.html
 3. Have Fun!!
 ---------------------------------------------------------------------------------------------------------------------------------------------

 The game is Open source so feel free to custimize it how you like

+If you have found bugs or just have Feedback Contact me on Discord  : adrhei0572